DaanEhumm/DaanEhumm/README.md

-👋 Hi, I’m @Daan.EH
+👋 Hi, I’m @Daan.EH.
-I recently got my degree in Software Development MBO 4 Some repos here are school projects, some were made during an internship, and some Personal projects are still private.....
+I recently got my degree in Software Development MBO 4.
+Some repos here are school projects, some were made during an internship, and some Personal projects are still private.....
 Working on more :)